Taxation of pension death benefits

 Inheritance tax

 Pension death benefits can be subject to inheritance tax.
-This will certainly be the case if the member can decide who the beneficiary or beneficiaries will be as HMRC will take the view that essentially the death benefits form part of the member’s estate and are assessable to inheritance tax.
+This will certainly be the case if the individual can decide who the beneficiary or beneficiaries will be as HMRC takes the view that essentially the death benefits form part of the individual’s estate and are assessable to inheritance tax.

-To avoid inheritance tax, the member can opt to have the death benefits paid at the discretion of the scheme administrator.
-As the member isn’t in control of who the death benefits are paid to, they’re deemed not to form part of their estate and so aren’t liable for inheritance tax.
-The member can still state who they’d like the death benefits to be paid to and in most cases that’s who will receive them but the final say lies with the scheme administrator.
+To avoid inheritance tax, the individual can opt to have the death benefits paid at the discretion of the scheme administrator.
+As the individual isn’t in control of who the death benefits are paid to, they’re not deemed to form part of their estate and so aren’t liable for inheritance tax.
+The individual can still state who they’d like the death benefits to be paid to and in most cases that’s who will receive them but the final say lies with the scheme administrator.

 Many schemes don’t give members the choice and all death benefits are paid at the discretion of the scheme administrator rather than at the direction of the member.
 Either way, it’s advisable for the member to keep their choice of beneficiaries up to date.
 In the case of directed death benefits, it’s essential otherwise death benefits could be paid to the ‘wrong’ beneficiaries.